bitrix24/b24restdocs/api-reference/sale/data-types.md

 || **ID**
 [`integer`](../data-types.md) | Identifier of the delivery service.

-Identifiers of delivery services can be obtained using the method [sale.delivery.getlist](./delivery/delivery/sale-delivery-get-list.md) ||
+Delivery service identifiers can be obtained using the method [sale.delivery.getlist](./delivery/delivery/sale-delivery-get-list.md) ||
 || **PARENT_ID**
 [`integer`](../data-types.md) | Identifier of the parent delivery service.

-Identifiers of delivery services can be obtained using the method [sale.delivery.getlist](./delivery/delivery/sale-delivery-get-list.md) ||
+Delivery service identifiers can be obtained using the method [sale.delivery.getlist](./delivery/delivery/sale-delivery-get-list.md) ||
 || **NAME**
 [`string`](../data-types.md) | Name of the delivery service ||
 || **CURRENCY**